 On a non-custom trailer, the golf cart trailer you are choosing will have a safety rating so make sure that the one you’re choosing has the best rating possible.
 Find a trailer that can use the back hatch as a ramp for your golf cart so you can easily load and unload your golf cart without having to pack any additional ramps.

 Any of the trailers that are available from places like Home Depot or Lowe’s will be considered utility trailers and not necessarily capable of holding the weight of a golf cart on the expanded metal ramp.
-In these cases, you may have to supplement with wooden boards to take the weight off of the weld points on the frame.
+In these cases, you may have to supplement with wooden boards to take the burden off of the weld points on the frame.
 Many of these weld points are too few in number to hold the concentrated weight at the point between tire and trailer.
 If you have the equipment to do so, you can add spot welds to beef the ramp up a bit.

 Always check out the manufacturer’s reviews online and compare them to your individual needs.